#1 Eyes Will Go Where Skin Shows

 #2 Solid Colors

-When you get your professional headshot taken, always wear solid colors.
-This will insure that your clothing won't be distracting or cause any clashing looks.
+To make sure the attention is on you, wear solid colors for your professional portrait.
+This will ensure that your clothing won't be distracting or cause any clashing looks.

 #3 Dark Shades and Cool Hues

-Sure... that bright, lime green dress shirt can be fun to break out for office parties, but it's not the best for a professional portrait.
+Sure... that bright, lime green dress shirt can be fun to break out on Fridays, but it's not the best for a professional portrait.

 There are two things to consider when choosing what color to wear: the shade and the tone.